scandy5/Crypto_Kitties/README.md

 ## This is a online store of kitties

-Demo you can see, if you click [here].
+In the store were used fetch requests with API: `https://api.cryptokitties.co/v2/kitties` Demo you can see, if you click [here].

 ### Technologies that were used in the project: